 Unfortunately, it's not so easy to adapt to the digital disruption and become a human-centered business.
 There are multiple blind spots in a company’s mindset, culture, processes and services that sabotage what could be a delightful customer experience delivery.
 The only way to bridge the gap between company services and customer expectations in the digital age is to identify and improve all of these blind spots.

-2. Personalization Provided by Artificial Intelligence
+Trend 2.
+Personalization Provided by AI and ChatGPT Alike Technology